tidepool-org/data-science-handbook/instructions/communication.md

 Here are some general Tidepool rules of thumb:
 If you are going to be out of the office for an entire day, update the Tidepool OOO calendar and your personal calendar.
 Though I can’t remember what was the decided the last time this was brought up as Tidepool is getting pretty large and the OOO calendar is getting quite big
 Set a slack status

+## To do lists
+As a team, how do you make sure that action items don’t fall through the cracks.
+I personally use todoist to manage my personal to do list, but should we consider having a team to-do list that we can add to during meetings where we commit to doing things?
+We will create jira tickets for new work or requests, and will continue to manage personal or one off things on our own.